Get Answers to all your Questions

 Answers (1)

-The role of enzymes inhibitors is to bind to the enzyme site so as to block the attachment of the substrate to the active site. -This overall inhibits the catalytic activity of the enzyme.
+The role of enzyme inhibitors is to bind to the enzyme site so as to block the attachment of the substrate to the active site. -This overall inhibits the catalytic activity of the enzyme.
 Their mode of action is -

 (ii) The second mechanism includes the bonding of the inhibitor drug with the allosteric site.
 It changes the shape of the active site completely, thus making it unrecognizable to the substrate.
 These are called a non-competitive inhibitor.
-Due to the bond formed between the two is a strong covalent bond, it is a rather permanent inhibition of the substrate.
+Due to the bond formed between the two being a strong covalent bond, it is a rather permanent inhibition of the substrate.

 Posted by